 This course prepares students to further the exploration and analysis of their selected client, population, and/or system.
 Students' own evidence-based analysis and data from either clinical practice and/or epidemiological studies will be used to guide the design and development of interventions directed at practice change, system changes, or aggregate health improvements.
-In this course, students will finalize the DNP Advanced Nursing Project problem statement, refine the Review of Literature, and initiate the Methodology required for the DNP Advanced Nursing Project.
-Students will complete the DNP Advanced Nursing Project proposal, apply for Institutional Review Board (IRB) approval, and obtain approval to collect data.
+In this course, students will finalize the DNP Advanced Nursing Project.
+Students will complete the DNP Advanced Nursing Project.
+Students will complete the DNP Advanced Nursing Project problem and other approval, and obtain approval to collect data.
 Summer, annually.